Swalwell Demands Answers as CISA Faces Deep Workforce Cuts

 As the Cybersecurity Infrastructure and Security Agency (CISA) prepares to make cuts to its workforce, the agency needs to brief Congress on those decisions and their impact, according to a top House Democrat on security issues.

-In a letter to CISA Acting Director Bridget Bean sent April 10, Rep. Eric Swalwell, D-Cal., the ranking member of the House Homeland Security Subcommittee on Cybersecurity and Infrastructure Protection, said that CISA must loop in Congress on decisions that could affect the agency’s operations.
+In a letter to CISA Acting Director Bridget Bean sent April 10, Rep. Eric Swalwell, D-Calif., the ranking member of the House Homeland Security Subcommittee on Cybersecurity and Infrastructure Protection, said that CISA must loop in Congress on decisions that could affect the agency’s operations.

 The letter follows reports that the Trump administration plans to slash CISA’s workforce by nearly 40 percent and a letter sent by Department of Homeland Security (DHS) Secretary Kristi Noem to department employees urging them to quit their jobs, according to Rep. Swalwell’s letter.